williamtbarker/williamtbarker.github.io/README.md

 ## Experience
 ### Scientist: CSL Seqirus - 2021-Present
-- Research Goals: Machine Learning and Artificial Intelligence implementations that capture the complex and stochastic nature of viral infections.
+- Spearheading Machine learning and artificial intelligence implementations that provide insights into the stochastic nature of viruses and virus-host interactions leading to increased vaccine yields in manufacturing.
+- Pioneered research studying host cell and influenza virus interactions using next-generation sequencing and advanced R programming (dpylr, ggplot2, DESeq2) for insightful data analysis.
+- Innovated vaccine yield prediction using ProteinBERT, a state-of-the-art large language model for protein sequences, fine-tuned on known influenza protein sequences.
+- Developed a comprehensive pipeline to analyze and visualize influenza mutation patterns across the entire genome, enhancing understanding of yield fluctuations.
 - Improved seasonal influenza vaccine dose yields (Flucelvax) by creating transgenic viruses with enhanced growth kinetics in an MDCK cell-based manufacturing system.
 - Leveraged reverse genetics to generate viral seed stocks under GMP controls (BSL2+/BSL3) in support of a $60MM annual government contract to manufacture pilot batches of vaccine for novel and endemic influenza.
 - Initiated a multi-divisional project aimed at improving mammalian cell line performance by screening small molecule additives that restrict the innate antiviral immune response.